CharvitZalavadiya/mm/README.md

 - **User Authentication**: Securely access your notes with a personal account.
 - **Friend Request**: User can send friend request to there friends on the same platform.
 - **Chat**: One becoming the friend then go to friends tab at url /friends and click on card of your friends to have a real time chat.
+- **Flowchart**: Make flowcharts with different shapes and colors with each node customizations.

 ## Getting Started